kseverso/contrastive-LVM/README.md

 Code for running and analyzing contrastive latent variable models (cLVMs). cLVM are described in K.A.
 Severson, S. Ghosh and K. Ng, 'Unsupervised learning with contrastive latent variable models' AAAI, 2019.
 Full details are available [here](https://arxiv.org/pdf/1811.06094.pdf).
 The cLVM model class is in `clvm_tfp.py`.

 ## Setting up the environment
-clvm requires tensorflow-probability which is currently in developement.
+clvm requires tensorflow-probability which is currently in development.
 To ensure that the model works, please use the associated environment.
 To create the environment:

 `conda env create -f tfp_env.yml`